ViRGIS-Team/gdal-upm/README.md

 ## A note about Upgrading

 Unity is a bit "graby" about DLLs and SOs.
 Once it is loaded it keeps a hardlink to the DLL and does not like changing.
-This means that for this package, once you have upgraded to a new versin of the UPM package you will, usually, need to restart the Unity Editor for the change to work.
+This means that for this package, once you have upgraded to a new version of the UPM package you will, usually, need to restart the Unity Editor for the change to work.

 ## Development and Use in the player